rgambord/c99-doc/doc/sections/7/12/12/1/index.rst

 .. _9899_7.12.12.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.12.12.1p2>`

-:ref:`2 <9899_7.12.12.1p2>` The fdim functions determine the positive difference between their arguments:
+The fdim functions determine the positive difference between their arguments:

 ::